MModding/mmodding.github.io/docs/_posts/2024-05-03-domain-and-post-rendering.markdown

 I may also add Modrinth and Curseforge link?
 Not sure about that.
 If I do it it should probably be separated from the other ones in the navbar at least.

-Second thing: **I now updated the posts render!** It's not perfect yet, it will probably have other improvements in the future, but currently it is sufficent for us.
+Second thing: **I have now updated the posts render!** It's not perfect yet, it will probably have other improvements in the future, but currently it is sufficent for us.
 - The markdown now renders better than before.
 - Some work on the codeblock css to prepare a color highlighting syntax for the future docs.